 What to consider before taking out an introductory home loan

-Introductory home loans may sound great in theory but prior to taking one out there are a number of things you should consider:
+Introductory home loans may sound great but before you take one out there some things you should consider:

 1. The revert rate

-When the introductory period ends the interest rate will typically revert to a higher ongoing rate.
-This rate may be considerably higher than the intro rate and less than competitive compared to other ongoing home loan rates on the market.
-A significantly higher rate could significantly increase your monthly repayments, putting pressure on your finances if you’re unprepared.
-You should know what the rate will revert to prior to taking out the intro loan, as if it’s considerably higher, it may not be cheaper for you over the life of the loan, compared to other products on the market.
+When the introductory period ends the interest rate will generally revert to a higher ongoing rate which may be considerably higher than the intro rate and less competitive compared to the rest of the market.
+A suddenly significantly higher rate could bump up your monthly repayments, putting pressure on your finances if you're unprepared.
+You should know what the rate will revert to prior to taking out the intro loan, as if it's considerably higher, it may not be cheaper for you over the life of the loan, compared to other products on the market.

 2. The comparison rate

-The comparison rate shows you the true cost of the loan by bundling together the interest rate, revert rate and the various fees into a single percentage figure.
-Introductory home loans can often come with hidden fees or fees not normally attached to regular home loans.
-The comparison rate can signify the true cost of these fees, as well as the interest rate you’ll be paying for the large majority of the loan, rather than just the intro rate.
+The comparison rate gives you an idea the true cost of the loan by incorporating the interest rate, revert rate and the various fees to come up with a more comprehensive percentage figure.
+Introductory home loans can come with hidden fees or fees not normally attached to regular home loans.
+The comparison rate can signify the true cost of these fees, as well as the interest rate you'll be paying for the large majority of the loan, rather than just the intro rate.

 3. Features

-Features, like redraw and offset facilities, can often make paying off your loan easier, making it easier for you to make extra repayments, or offsetting the amount of interest you’ll pay, hence reducing the life of your loan.
-Some introductory home loans won’t allow for these features or will restrict the number of extra repayments you can make, due to the lower interest rate you’re receiving.
-If you need any of these facilities, talk to the lender prior to entering the loan to see if they’re available on the loan.
+Features like redraw and offset facilities can make paying off your loan easier, allowing you to make extra repayments or offsetting the amount of interest you'll pay and reducing the life of your loan.
+Some introductory home loans won't allow for these features or will restrict the number of extra repayments you can make due to the lower interest rate you're paying.

 Pros and cons of an introductory home loan